Overview

 6.2: Data Integrity

-• Unclear whether the company attempts to maintain the accuracy of data they collect.
+• Unclear whether the vendor maintains the accuracy of data they collect.

 6.3: Data Correction

-• Unclear whether the time period for the company to modify inaccurate data is indicated.
+• Unclear whether the time period for the vendor to modify inaccurate data is indicated.

 6.4: Data Retention